hashicorp/terraform-provider-aws/website/docs/r/organizations_account.html.markdown

 ## Import

-The AWS member account can be imported by using the `account_id`, e.g.,
+Import The AWS member account using the `account_id`.
+For example:

 ```
 $ terraform import aws_organizations_account.my_account 111111111111